 First-Year Pharm.D.
 Student

-Student cost of education budgets are carefully developed based on the cost of living in this geographic area.
+Student cost-of-education budgets are carefully developed based on the cost of living in this geographic area.
 With careful planning and budgeting, these budgets allow a financial aid recipient to maintain a modest standard of living.
-The cost of attendance listed below, are the budget components for the 2018-2019 academic year.
+The cost of attendance listed below, are the budget components for the 2019-2020 academic year.
 This budget is based on costs for an off-campus student, and not actual charges.
 These costs are based on full-time enrollment for a 9-month period.

 Tuition and fees are subject to change by the state Legislature and/or university action.

-Beginning with the 2018-19 academic year, first-year Pharm.D. students have summer curriculum as part of the program.
+All Pharm.D. students have summer curriculum as part of the program.
 Summer financial aid is awarded in the month of May to those enrolled in 6 or more summer credit hours.
-Summer aid is awarded from the 2018-19 FAFSA.
+Summer aid is awarded from the 2019-20 FAFSA.

 Applying for Financial Aid